AchilleasMakris/CS50X-Harvard-Course/README.md

 ## Technologies

-This project is created with:
+This project is based on:

     HTML
     CSS